Skip to content

 You can also create a native dummy class which has native methods to fake a native implementation.
 This is especially usefull when you want to expose api endpoints while hiding their implementation.

-This can be done by setting the value of the annotation to NATIVE_DUMMY
+This can be done by setting the value of the annotation to NATIVE_DUMMY:

 @JCloakLoaded(NATIVE_DUMMY)